raznem/parsera/docs/getting-started.md

 # Welcome to Parsera

 Parsera is a lightweight Python library for scraping websites with LLMs.
-You can run clone and run it locally or [use an API](api/getting-started.md), which provides more scalable way and some extra features like built-in proxy.
+You can clone and run it locally or [use an API](api/getting-started.md), which provides more scalable way and some extra features like built-in proxy.

 ## Installation